 Unlike the dissertation, VCU does not require master's theses publication with ProQuest; however, the service is available to those desiring it.
-Theses are submitted directly by the student through <a href="https://linear.com/university/by/linear
+Theses are submitted directly by the student through UMI/ProQuest's ETD Administrator site for VCU.

 Information pertinent to the preparation of the thesis and the procedures for electronic publication of the thesis can be found in the